 Reading time: 5 minutes

 When writing an email, people spend a lot of time properly drafting the subject line to trigger an email open, and spend time on the email itself to make it compelling.
 However, then comes the sign-off.
-Some choose Best Regards; others opt for Kind Regards.
-What is the difference between the two and what should you choose when?
+What is the meaning of kind regards and best regards, and how do you best use these two terms?
+Email communication tips from Leadcamp, find out!
 Let's dive in below!

 "Best regards" is commonly used in business and is considered the less formal version of the two.
 Using this at the end of your e-mail is a safe, friendly, and respectful sign to customers you chat with, but still leaving some distance.

 Ending your email with this leaves a neutral sentiment that conveys respect without claiming a relationship beyond to what is already there.
 In short, you can't go wrong with "Best regards"!

 Here's when you should go with "Best regards"

 Here's that customer testimonial we were discussing yesterday in our meeting.
 It should answer your question about how Leadcamp can streamline your sales process by integrating with your existing software.